[ Printer Friendly Version ] [ Report Abuse ]

 "Mistress Helga, please don't-"

 "You mean you aren't going to tell him?"
-Dezzy asked, unable to keep the surprise out of her voice.
+Dezzy asked, unable to keep the surprise out of her voice, a grin stretching across her face.

-"I know Godric Gryffindor, and he is a very honest and respectable man."
+"I know Godric Gryffindor, and he is a very honest and respectable man," Mistress Helga said matter of factly, smiling fondly at Dezzy.

 "Thank you, Mistress Helga!"
 Dezzy said.